Exploring Warsaw’s Nowe Miasto, with my top 6, sometimes quirky sights.

-It was of course all destroyed in World War 2.
+It was, of course, all destroyed in World War 2.
 The reconstruction program started in 1954.

 The Warsaw Barbican marks the boundary between the Stare Miasto and the Nowe Miasto: